What is an endoscopic retrograde cholangio-pancreatography (ERCP)?

 You will be asked not to eat, drink, smoke or chew gum for several hours beforehand, and your physician may also advise you to stop taking certain medications.

-It’s common to have a sore throat for a day or two afterwards and a little nausea or bloating for a few hours.
+It’s common to have a sore throat for a day or two afterward and a little nausea or bloating for a few hours.
 It these symptoms don’t resolve, or you experience vomiting, new or more severe abdominal pain, black or bloody stools, dizziness, fever, chest pain or shortness of breath, contact a doctor immediately.

 You will usually be able to go home an hour or two after your ERCP, but if you have had general anesthesia or had a stone removed, you may need to stay in overnight.